 This is where I am now.

-I have four sites now, too many if you are still holding down a day job, but I only really ever work on two at a time.
+I have five sites now, which is far too many if you are still holding down a day job, but I only really ever work on two at a time.

 Site 3 is going to be OK, I will look at getting it a little revamp to try and boost conversions; maybe I need to be a little more aggressive on the sales end.
 The one concern is that it is totally reliant on Amazon and who knows what will happen there?

 Site 4 is still up in the air – I just need to give it more structure, maybe a better theme and most of all, consistent content.

-If possible, I will add another actual physical product / product review site.
-The problem with digital products/training courses, etc. is that it takes an awfully long time to gain the trust, unless you want to roll the dice and blow a wad of money on advertising.
-These areas are ultra-competitive and unfortunately overcrowded with scam artists, so for me, physical products are the way to go.
+I have thought about digital products/training courses, etc. but it takes an awfully long time to gain the trust unless you want to roll the dice and blow a wad of money on advertising.
+These areas are also ultra-competitive and unfortunately overcrowded with scam artists, so for me, physical products are still the way to go.
 I am leaning more towards adding an eCommerce element to one of my sites by selling a related product directly as opposed to through Amazon.
 The profit margin is usually higher although you do have more work to do regards fulfilling orders. etc.

 I prefer to build trust first and then try to grow from there; it may be slower but will pay off in the long run.

 Another result of the training I am getting from Wealthy Affiliate concerning building websites is that I can build or update sites for anybody.

 I have started renovating a website for a local business.
 My marketing efforts were limited to mentioning to the owner, who I knew, that I could help design websites.
 His site was terrible and he had paid a small fortune for it a few years ago. (where are customers like that now?), and as with many small businesses, he hadn’t done anything with it.
 I hope to convince him to let me maintain the site and allow me to gain a small monthly income from it.